ThusharaSampath/choreo-samples/README.md

         - `wso2-mi`
     - `repositoryUrl`: The GitHub repository URL of the sample. https://github.com/wso2/choreo-samples/
     - `componentPath` : The path to the component in the repository.
 This should be the path to the directory that contains the sample.
     - `thumbnailPath`: The path to the thumbnail image of the sample.
 This should be the path to the thumbnail image relative to the `repositoryUrl` directory.
-It is recommended to add the thumbnail to the `.samples/icons` directory and refer it here.
+It is recommended to add the thumbnail to the `.samples/icons` directory and refer to it here.
     - `documentationPath`: The path to the documentation/README.md of the sample.
 This should be the path to the documentation relative to the `repositoryUrl` directory.
     - `tags`: Tags for the sample.
 This should be a list of strings.
 4. Submit a pull request to this repository.